 Scripps Park can also accommodate a variety of other occasions.
 For example, Concerts by the Sea are free afternoon concerts in the park during select summer dates.

 Get Moving With Yoga and Casual Sports

 What could be more peaceful than a sunset yoga session along the coast?
 Use the open grassy area to perform a few sun salutations on your own or with a friend.
 You may also see groups of people doing the same thing.

 If your idea of active fun involves kicking a ball around or throwing a Frisbee, you’ll want to head for Scripps Park.

 While the La Jolla area is home to larger and more comprehensive recreation facilities, the grassy space at Scripps Park is more than efficient for laid-back activities.

 If you’re looking to go swimming, La Jolla Cove is the place for this.
 A lifeguard station patrols this area year-round.
 Divers and snorkelers enter the La Jolla Ecological Reserve from here as well.

-A boardwalk runs along the coastline here and there are a few access points that lead to the sand.
+A boardwalk runs along the coastline here and a few access points lead to the sand.